 The signature on page 2 or 3 of the OPT I-20 is valid for 6 months from when it was signed.
 If your re-entry date is within 6 months from the last signature, you will be eligible to re-enter on that I-20.
 However, if you re-enter after the 6-month time frame, a new travel signature is required.

-Students/scholars who need a travel signature should request one prior to their departure from the US.
-Please refer to the document processing time and arrange your travel plans accordingly.
+Students/scholars who need a travel signature should request one prior to their departure from the U.S. if possible.
+Please refer to the document processing time and arrange your travel/re-entry plans accordingly.

-The I-515A is a document issued by the US Port of Entry officer that allows students and scholars to re-enter the US on a temporary status of 30 days.
-If you do not have a valid travel signature, you will likely be issued a Form I-515A by the US Port of Entry officer.
-Since this is a temporary stay document that only allows 30 days stay in the US, it is very important that you meet with an OIS advisor immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.
+Enter the U.S. on I-515A.
+The I-515A is a document issued by the U.S. Port-of-Entry officer that allows students and scholars to re-enter the U.S. on a temporary status of 30 days.
+If you do not have a valid travel signature, you will likely be issued a Form I-515A by the U.S. Port-of-Entry officer.
+Since this is a temporary stay document that only allows 30 days stay in the U.S., it is very important that you contact OIS immediately upon arrival to fix your status to F-1 or J-1 D/S. Entering on an I-515A may cause some delays at the Port of Entry, so please plan accordingly.

 Please visit the Contact Us page for OIS office hours and closures.
-Any requests submitted during weekend or holiday closures will not be processed and mailed until the office reopens.
+Any requests submitted during weekend or holiday closures will not be processed and emailed until the office reopens.

 Reminder: Upon re-entry to the U.S., students should print out their I-94 Arrival/Departure record.